adasomg/the-missing-clojure-intro/README.md

 author of Clojure and CTO Cognitect

 But what is it really?
-On the most fundamental level Clojure is just a java program.
+On the most fundamental level Clojure is just a Java program.
 Before we even begin we should get `java`.

-# Java & Getting java
+# Getting Java

 We will get ourselves an OpenJDK implementation of Java 11.